Your Rights to Birth Control in Washington State

 How Do I Find Out Which Brands Are Covered?

 Call your health insurance company, or review the online or printed formulary (list of medicines and services covered by your health insurance plan).
-The National Women’s Law Center has created a phone script to help you.
+Here is a phone script to help you.

 Note: Not every brand must be covered, but they must offer an option for each type (pills, implants, IUDs, vaginal rings, sterilization, etc.) If your preferred brand of birth control is not covered, you may be able to get a waiver to use the brand you need without cost.
 Talk to your health care provider.